This is the official website for Bluntisham Parish Council

 Members of the public can speak, voice concerns and make comments during the first 15 minutes of every meeting.
 Please contact your councillors and ask them to raise any issue that concerns you if you’re not able to be at a meeting.

-Minutes are posted online here and a copy is also posted on the noticeboard in Mill Lane.
+Minutes are posted online here and a copy is also posted on the noticeboards in Holliday’s Road & High Street.

 The general business of the council is determined at regular meetings where all the councillors attend, these are referred to as “Full Council” meetings and the items on the agenda of such can be varied.